Ensuring Public Dollars Are Never Used to Discriminate – St. Dominic Academy v. Makin

 St. Dominic appealed to the United States Court of Appeals for the First Circuit in August 2024.
 We filed friend-of-the-court briefs in both cases before the First Circuit arguing that the schools must play by the same rules as all other institutions that receive public education funding.
 Read our amicus brief in St. Dominic here and see all relevant legal documents in the PDFs at the bottom of this page.
 Learn more about Crosspoint Church v.
 Makin here.

-Oral arguments before the First Circuit are scheduled for Tuesday, January 7, 2025, at 9:30 a.m. in Boston.
-Listen to the arguments live here.
+Oral arguments before the First Circuit took place on Tuesday, January 7, 2025, in Boston.
+Listen to the arguments here.